Lumbee: Language

 Lumbee people speak both mainstream varieties of English and a vernacular form, Lumbee English.
 The latter is not a Native American language, but rather a form of American Indian English.
 In 2020, the ISO 639-3 language code lmz was retired from use, as it was determined that no separate Lumbee language has ever existed.
-Linguists have speculated that the ancestors of the Lumbees had been Native peoples who had originally spoken the Cheraw dialect of the Eastern Siouan language prior to adopting English sometime before the early 18th century.
-Lumbee ancestors encountered English-speaking European settlers and adopted their language much earlier than other Native American groups.
+Linguists have speculated that the ancestors of the Lumbees had been Native peoples who had originally spoken the Cheraw language prior to adopting English sometime before the early 18th century, however it is difficult to say what language they may have spoken, as there were many other language families present in the area and Cheraw is unattested.
+Their dialect of English, however is related most closely to those spoken by settlers from the Outer Banks and Appalachia.

+It has been theorized that Lumbee ancestors encountered English-speaking European settlers and adopted their language much earlier than other Native American groups.
+Alternately, some have proposed that unlike neighboring groups, the Lumbee spoke English at the time of contact, as they have showed no evidence of a language tradition other than English.
 The Lumbee Act of 1956 specifically mentioned the dialect as a defining attribute of the people.

-By 1730, English settlers were surprised at the presence of a large English-speaking Native American tribe.
-The Lumbees’ lack of a traditional language led to extra difficulty in gaining federal recognition.
+English settlers reported being surprised at the presence of a large civilized, slave-owning, English-speaking tribe of Indians.
+The Lumbees' lack of a Native American language led to extra difficulty in gaining federal recognition.

 Lumbee dialectal English descends from the English spoken by the British English, Highland Scots, and Scots-Irish.
 Probably due to this heritage, it shares similarities with the High Tider accent found in the Outer Banks, namely in use of the //ɒɪ// sound where other English speakers use //aɪ//, the use of the word mommuck ('to mess up'), and the grammatical use of weren't (e.g. "she weren't here").
 Lumbee dialect also makes use of several unique words and phrases: chauld ('embarrassed'); on the swamp ('in the neighborhood'); juvember (sling shot); and bog (a serving of chicken and rice).
 Grammatically, Lumbee dialect employs the word bes as a verb form (e.g. "it bes really crowded").
 There is a variation in the use of these elements among Lumbee people; some frequently use most of the vernacular's unique characteristics, while others use few of them but easily understand their meaning.
 The vernacular has also evolved over time, with older speakers frequently using the //ɒɪ// sound and a-prefixing verbs, while the grammatical use of weren't has been retained and strengthened in use among younger speakers.